joesuk/hpc-dotfiles/README.md

 # HPC dotfiles

+These are dotfiles for use with a headless, rootless, shared-filesystem slurm-based HPC cluster over ssh.
+I originally designed it to port over as much of my [local dotfiles](https://github.com/joesuk/dotfiles) to cluster computing.
+In particular, I use a personal fork of the [suckless `st` terminal](https://github.com/joesuk/st), but this is not required.
+The only terminal-specific feature is OSC 52 clipboard forwarding from nvim/tmux back to my local machine (see below).

+## programs/features

+* zsh shell
+* nvim text editor
-Shell (zsh), editor (nvim), and tmux config for SLURM clusters, plus the cross-machine clipboard wiring.
-Built for a headless, rootless, shared-filesystem cluster accessed over SSH from a local suckless `st` terminal.
+* personal tmux config for SLURM clusters, plus the cross-machine clipboard wiring.
+* custom bash scripts and shell aliases and shortcuts for QOL.

 ## Assumptions (for a "similar infra" cluster)

 - SLURM with `srun`/`module` (Lmod or environment-modules).
 - No root: everything installs into `$HOME`, which is on a shared filesystem all nodes mount.
 - Login nodes and compute nodes may run different OS images, so anything in a node-local path (e.g. `/usr/bin`) is not guaranteed to exist on compute nodes.
 Only `$HOME` and the module software tree are reliably shared.
-- You connect from a local `st` terminal over SSH, optionally through tmux on the cluster.

 ## One-time setup on your LOCAL machine